Awesome Low Fat Vegan Breakfast Muffins

 - soaked flax and coconut from above

-- 3 cups apple slices 3 small apples, sliced, peel on is ok (they will become applesauce) or use pre-made applesauce.
-Sweet varieties of apples work best.
+- 3 cups apple slices 3 small apples, or 2 large apples, sliced, peel on is ok (they will become applesauce) or use pre-made applesauce.
+Sweet varieties of red apples work best.

 - 1 tbsp vanilla extract